chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 * Neale *et al*: http://pubs.acs.org/doi/abs/10.1021/ct200316w

-**Important:** If you use the AMBER method and lipid force-field to generate PMFs for publication, please cite the relevant AMBER and Lipid14/Lipid16 references:
+**Important:** If you use the AMBER method and lipid force-field to generate PMFs for publication, please cite the relevant AMBER and Lipid14 (soon to be Lipid16) references:

 * Dickson *et al*: http://pubs.acs.org/doi/abs/10.1021/ct4010307